 Although it may not always be easy to admit it, most of us are nothing but big old saps, especially when it comes to our mothers.
 Brands realize this because the people who are running these companies are just like you and me, they’re human.
-So when Mother’s Day starts to roll around – it’s May 14th this year by the way – you start to see all of these compelling stories about the toughest job in mankind, being a mom.
+So when Mother’s Day starts to roll around – you start to see all of these compelling stories about the toughest job in mankind, being a mom.

 Brands that are able to prey on our emotional weakness – that one spot we all have when it comes to our moms – will be able to create video content that will live on forever.
 Some of these top Mother’s Day commercials aren’t that new and have been floating around on different websites and social spaces, but they will always ring true to how we feel about our moms.